debootdevs/deboot/README.md

+🚨 ATTENTION 🚨
+This repo is under construction!
+If you want to get involved, join us on Telegram: https://t.me/+TnD8PDmVUIdjZWE1

 # DeBoot

 DeBoot is a project to research and implement approaches to bootloading OS images from a decentralized storage network such as Swarm or IPFS.